-Conglomerate Harris Corporation is further bolstering its broadcast business with a $35 million deal for video networking and encoding supplier Aastra Digital Video.
+Harris Corp. is further bolstering its broadcast business with a $35 million deal for video-networking and encoding supplier Aastra Digital Video.

-Harris, which bought video server and infrastructure supplier Leitch for $450 million last fall and acquired traffic software vendor OSI last month for $32 million, is aiming to boost its content-delivery offerings by signing a definitive agreement to acquire Bridgewater, N.J.-based Aastra Digital Video, a business unit of Aastra Technologies Ltd.
+Harris, which bought video-server and infrastructure supplier Leitch for $450 million last fall and acquired traffic-software vendor OSI last month for $32 million, is boosting its content-delivery offerings by signing an agreement to acquire Bridgewater, N.J.-based Aastra Digital Video, a business unit of Aastra Technologies Ltd.

-Aastra makes video networking, encoding, decoding and multiplexing technologies used by broadcasters, telcos and satellite operators, and has been supplying video-networking products to Harris for the past eight years;. they are sold under the Flexicoder and NetVX brand names.
+Aastra makes video-networking, encoding, decoding and multiplexing technologies used by broadcasters, telcos and satellite operators and has been supplying video-networking products to Harris under the Flexicoder and NetVX brand names.

-Aastra Digital Video, which counts Turner Broadcasting, the NFL, DirecTV and BellCanada as customers, has approximately 35 employees and tallied 2005 revenues of approximately $18 million with EBITDA of $5.7 million.
-Harris will acquire the company’s assets for approximately $35 million in cash.
+Aastra Digital Video, which counts Turner Broadcasting, the NFL and DirecTV as customers, tallied 2005 revenues of approximately $18 million.